Soufiane-elB/Soufiane-elB/README.md

 - 👋 Hi, I’m @Soufiane-elB
-- 👀 I’m interested in kickboxing and spiderman
+- 👀 I’m interested in kickboxing, spiderman and dragon ball
 - 🌱 I’m currently learning software developping
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me berichtje
 - 😄 Pronouns: Him
 - ⚡ Fun fact: ...